 Yet even these strict standards are compromised when critics like Herbert Muschamp spearhead competitions for the World Trade Center site, Nicolai Ouroussoff fawns over favored designers portrayed as buddies, and Michael Kimmelman pairs his own article with Vishaan Chakrabarti’s alternative proposal for the Penn Station redevelopment.2 3 In each of these projects, the critic presents himself as serving the interest of the public by promoting a “neutral” agenda of better design.
 Yet the Times‘s seeming neutrality hides their own allegiance to the powerful real estate interests behind these projects.
 The paper exerts an overwhelming influence on public processes, and by aligning itself as a collaborator with certain architects, it sacrifices its critical independence and undermines its credibility.
 On February 3, 2017, the Times fired long-time theater critic Christopher Isherwood for insider exchanges with high-level Broadway producers and publicists.
 In some cases, the paper seems to take these standards very seriously.4

 Commercial conflicts of interest and the fear of compromising personal relationships can create dangerous blind spots for critics—blind spots that may prevent them from calling out problematic projects, limit them from identifying the underlying conditions of uneven development, and render them unwilling to scrutinize damage to people and the environment.
 As an example, during my time as a writer and editor for Metropolis, I had the chance to write several articles about Steven Holl Architects (SHA)—one about the firm’s extraordinary addition to the Nelson Atkins Museum in Kansas City and another about the watercolor sketchbook drawings instrumental to Steven Holl’s design process.5 6 Both of these articles were overwhelmingly positive.
 However, later, during the public RFP competition for the Hudson Yards development, I wrote a piece that was dismissive of SHA’s proposal—a project which Ouroussoff applauded for its low density and small profit margins.
 I took issue with its monolithic, colorless character and expressed a preference for development proposals that incorporated a greater variety of designers over a singular architectural voice.7 My piece sparked a private exchange with one of the lead designers on the project, who, almost as if responding to a personal attack, expressed grief over the content of the article.
-From then on, I was no longer invited to the firm’s office events—events where reporters are given access to new projects and potential stories to cover.
+From then on, I no longer seemed to receive invitations to the firm’s office events—events where reporters are given advance access to new projects and potential stories—causing me to fear I had been removed from its PR list.
 Another time, a feature of mine on Israeli construction of suburban housing in the West Bank8 —framing Israeli colonial architecture as a human rights abuse—resulted in a number of businesses pulling advertisements from the magazine and a note from the in-house advertising department on the issue warning, “Do not send to advertisers.”
 In these articles, my role as an advocate for the public interest relied on my ability to make information more widely available and to take positions that advance not only better understanding of the issues, but better policymaking.

 Yet in early projects conceived under the rubric of the Institute for Applied Reporting and Urbanism—like advocating for better design at the Domino Sugar Factory site in Williamsburg, Brooklyn and co-producing a light-art festival in Greenpoint—I was able to actively and self-consciously cross the boundary between journalism and activism.
 In the case of the new Domino development, I took issue with community groups that opposed Raphael Viñoly’s original project (later abandoned) solely on the basis of its height and number of affordable units—arguing instead that the criteria of design quality, urban design, and the program’s relationship to the neighborhood should play an equal role in their criticisms of the project.
 Soon after, I got involved with the Bring to Light: Nuit Blanche New York festival during an open public meeting to help organizers gain community support in the neighborhood, and pushed for the festival to frame itself as an argument for public access to the industrial waterfront.
 In both projects, getting personally involved presented a tantalizing opportunity: By using blog sites and social media platforms, asking colleagues to sign letters to the City Council regarding the Domino development’s ULURP review, mobilizing political support from community groups and elected officials for the Nuit Blanche festival, and testifying at Community Board and City Council meetings, I could use my credentials as a design journalist to more specifically impact the built environment and advance social justice—engaging political and cultural production to prove ideas about which reporters and critics have only the limited power of the pen.